Commonplace-Digital-Ltd/build-tools/README.md

 # build-tools

-Docker build tool containers.
+Pre-canned Docker build tool containers for our CI/CD pipeline.

 ## commonplace/node-builder

-This is alpine linux distro with the node build tools needed to run CI/CD tests.
-Contains node, npm and standard unix build tools (make, etc)
+This is alpine linux based distro with:
+* Node and npm
+* make